Social Contribution Activities UBE Classical Concert

 Elementary and junior high school students not only from Ube City, but also from the neighboring cities of Sanyo Onoda and Mine are invited to the main performance.
 UBE hopes to provide more children with opportunities to experience classical music and to support their growth through music education.
 UBE also sees this as a contribution to SDG 4, “Quality Education.”

-17th concert (2024) The concert was our first time inviting a solo flutist.
+17th concert (2024) The concert was our first time inviting a solo flutist to perform.

 Music clinic and mini-concerts